aaganrmu/deck/notes/README.md

-# How to setup the whole thing using
+# How to setup the whole thing

 ## Install pip & add to path: